openharmony/docs/en/application-dev/ui/ui-ts-building-category-list-layout.md

     }
     ```

 5. Declare the UI layout of the  **FoodListItem**  child component.
-Create the  **Flex**  component, including the thumbnail of the food image, food name, and calories corresponding to the food.
+Create a  **Flex**  component, including the food image thumbnail, food name, and calories in the food.

     ```
     import { FoodData } from '../model/FoodData'